benjaminhuanghuang/aspnetcore-todoapp/_notes/bootstrap_template.md

 unzip css, fonts, js in the package to wwwroot/

-copy the content of index.html to views/home/index.cshtml
+copy the content of index.html to views/home/index.cs html